 Mental Health Court

-Florida has begun to rely more on mental health courts to solve problems within the justice system.
+Florida has begun to rely more on mental health courts to solve certain problems within the justice system.
 Mental health courts were created as a response to repeat offenders with untreated serious mental illness.

 • pretrial intervention programs;